Before getting to the burning question of whether Bugs Bunny is a rabbit or a hare, let’s take a step back and take a look at this colorful character.

 Because of the fragility of young rabbits, they are forced to live underground in burrows.
 And Bugs Bunny lives in a hole.
 This almost seems like a smoking gun.
 See this Pete Puma cartoon:

 We have seen that Bugs lives in a hole in many other episodes.
 This does suggest that Bugs is a rabbit.
 It is about the only thing that does, however.
 And The Flintstones live in houses, not caves.
 The hole seems clearly designed to give Bugs Bunny a sense of place, and in later episodes a sense of his being human-like (note that neither hares nor rabbits easily outwit humans).

 Bugs is gray, and hares tend to be grayish.
 Bugs has long ears, and hares have longer ears.
 Bugs is fast, and hares are very fast (jackrabbits can run up to 40 miles per hour).
 Bugs is quick witted, and so are hares — they have to be given they live out in the open.
 But by far, the most compelling evidence that Bugs Bunny is a hare is that hares do not live in groups — they are loners.

 The argument for Shorty is perhaps better.
 For one thing, he looks like a rabbit.
 And he doesn’t speak English like hares normally do.

 In the end, I suppose we shouldn’t depend upon cartoons for our biology education.
 Bugs seems to be both a rabbit and a hare.
-But since I like hares a lot more than rabbits, I will consider him a hare.
+But the evidence points more toward him being a hare.